- Drug Product Applications

 - Addition of an interchangeable term in accordance with section 330.1 of title 21, Code of Federal Regulations (or any successor regulations).

 Based on program implementation experience or other factors found appropriate by FDA, FDA may also characterize any OMOR as a Tier 2 OMOR (including recharacterizing a request from Tier 1 to Tier 2) and publish such determination in a proposed order issued pursuant to section 505G of the FD&C Act.

 14. What is prescription to OTC switch?

 Prescription to OTC switch refers to over-the-counter marketing of a product that was once a prescription drug product, for the same dosage form, population, and route of administration.

-An efficacy supplement should be submitted to an approved NDA for a prescription product if the sponsor plans to switch the drug product covered under the NDA to OTC marketing status in its entirety without a change in the previously approved dosage form or route of administration.
-An NDA 505(b)(1) should be submitted if the sponsor is proposing to convert some but not all of the approved prescription indications to OTC marketing status.
-An original NDA (505)(b)(1) or 505(b)(2) needs to be submitted if the sponsor plans to market either a new product OTC whose active substance, indication, or dosage form has never previously been marketed OTC.
+An efficacy supplement should be submitted to an approved NDA for a prescription product if the sponsor plans to switch the drug product covered under the NDA to OTC marketing status in its entirety without a change in the previously approved conditions of use (e.g., indication, dosage form, route of administration, target population, etc.).
+An NDA should be submitted if the sponsor is proposing to convert some but not all of the approved prescription conditions of use to OTC marketing status.
+An original NDA needs to be submitted if the sponsor plans to market either a new product OTC whose active ingredient, indication, dosage form, etc. has never previously been marketed OTC.